zenomt/webid-auth-protocol/README.md

 desirable in this situation.

-At this time, browser-based applications can only be identified to resource servers via the `Origin` HTTP header.
+At this time, browser-based applications can only be identified to resource servers via the `Origin` HTTP header (except for the special case below).
 This may be insufficient when multiple applications are hosted in the same origin (for example, github.com).

+The OP can return an `access_token` to the agent along with the `id_token`.
+Only in the special case where the resource server to be accessed is *also* the user's OP, the `access_token` can identify its bearer to the OP-plus-resource-server, and identify the agent to which it was issued.

 ### WebID-TLS